-Every year we recruit new students at our Study Abroad, Dialogue of Civilizations, and Global Co-op Fairs.
+Every year we offer an overview of all our international programs at our Study Abroad, Dialogue of Civilizations, and Global Co-op Fairs.

-The Study Abroad Fair is usually the second week of September.
-This fair is a great way to connect directly with Host Institutions and get answers about program-specific questions.
+The Study Abroad Fair is a great way to connect directly with Host Institutions and get answers about program-specific questions.
 Often students from past years are also there to help answer questions from a student perspective.

-The Dialogue of Civilizations Fair is usually the last week of October and allows students to connect with Faculty Leaders, Co-Leaders, and TAs leading the next summer DOCs.
+The Dialogue of Civilizations Fair allows students to connect with Faculty Leaders, Co-Leaders, and TAs leading the next summer DOCs.
 This fair provides details about the program and lets you speak with students from previous years.